History of Romania: Roman Dacia (106–275 AD)

-As per usual Roman practice, Dacian males were recruited into auxiliary units and dispatched across the empire, from the eastern provinces to Britannia.
+As per usual Roman practice, Dacian males were recruited into auxiliary units and dispatched across the empire.
 The Vexillation Dacorum Parthica accompanied the emperor Septimius Severus during his Parthian expedition, while the cohort I Ulpia Dacorum was posted to Cappadocia.
 Others included the II Aurelia Dacorum in Pannonia Superior, the cohort I Aelia Dacorum in Roman Britain, and the II Augusta Dacorum milliaria in Moesia Inferior.
 There are a number of preserved relics originating from cohort I Aelia Dacorum, with one inscription describing the sica, a distinctive Dacian weapon.
-In inscriptions the Dacian soldiers are described as natione Dacus.
-These could refer to individuals who were native Dacians, Romanized Dacians, colonists who had moved to Dacia, or their descendants.
 Numerous Roman military diplomas issued for Dacian soldiers discovered after 1990 indicate that veterans preferred to return to their place of origin; per usual Roman practice, these veterans were given Roman citizenship upon their discharge.

 In an attempt to fill the cities, cultivate the fields, and mine the ore, a large-scale attempt at colonization took place with colonists coming in "from all over the Roman world".
 The colonists were a heterogeneous mix: of the some 3,000 names preserved in inscriptions found by the 1990s, 74% (c.
 2,200) were Latin, 14% (c.
 420) were Greek, 4% (c.
 120) were Illyrian, 2.3% (c.
 70) were Celtic, 2% (c.
 60) were Thraco-Dacian, and another 2% (c.
 60) were Semites from Syria.
-Regardless of their place of origin, the settlers and colonists were a physical manifestation of Roman civilisation and imperial culture, bringing with them the most effective Romanizing mechanism: the use of Latin as the new lingua franca.
+Regardless of their place of origin, the settlers and colonists were a physical manifestation of Roman civilization and imperial culture, bringing with them the most effective Romanizing mechanism: the use of Latin as the new lingua franca.

 The first settlement at Sarmizegetusa was made up of Roman citizens who had retired from their legions.
-Based upon the location of names scattered throughout the province, it has been argued that, although places of origin are hardly ever noted in epigraphs, a large percentage of colonists originated from Noricum and western Pannonia.
+Based upon the location of names scattered throughout the province, it has been argued that a large percentage of colonists originated from Noricum and western Pannonia.
 Specialist miners (the Pirusti tribesmen) were brought in from Dalmatia.